 lost.
 The library card account will be charged for the full replacement cost of the item plus a $10

 nonrefundable processing fee.
+Library accounts with items more than sixty days past due will be sent to collections.
 Lost items will be removed from the library catalog after six months,

 but all charges pertaining to the lost item will remain on the library card account.

 Some items returned after the forty-five day period may be accepted at the discretion of the User

 Services Librarian, Collection Development Specialist, and/or Director.
 Should the returned item be

 accepted, the lost materials charge will be refunded via check.
 If the item is returned after having